thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 ## Overview

-The `DbContextDataProvider<TDbContext, TEntity>` class is a generic audit data provider that uses Entity Framework Core to write and read audit events.
+The `DbContextDataProvider<TDbContext, TEntity>` class is a generic audit data provider that uses Entity Framework Core to store the audit events.
 It is designed to be flexible and configurable, allowing to map any kind of audit events to a specific entity in a DbContext.

 > **Note**